 Drake has released a statement on the blackface photo that PUSHA-T used as the cover of his latest diss track, “The Story of Adidon”.
-The photo, shot in 2007 by photographer David Leyes, was widely criticised online after being used by Pusha.
+The photo, shot in 2007 by photographer David Leyes, was widely criticized online after being used by Pusha.
 Drake has now issued a statement via Instagram that clarifies the image’s original purpose.
 Read the statement below:

 This statement comes after a week of absolutely brutal shots from both Drake and Push.
 (But mostly Push.)
-After making reference to Drake's ghostwriter Quentin Miller on his DAYTONA track "Infrared", Drake fired shots back at both Push and Kanye on the diss "Duppy Freestyle".
-King Push delivered a shattering blow yesterday when he unleashed "The Story of Adidon", a track alleging that Drake has a secret child.
+After making reference to Drake's ghostwriter Quentin Miller on his DAYTONA track "Infrared," Drake fired shots back at both Push and Kanye on the diss "Duppy Freestyle."
+King Push delivered a shattering blow yesterday when he unleashed "The Story of Adidon," a track alleging that Drake has a secret child.
 The cover of said track was Leyes' blackface photo.
-Push then called into 'The Breakfast Club' to address a beef that he's now referring to as 'surgical summer', saying that "everything is fair game" in this beef.
+Push then called into 'The Breakfast Club' to address a beef that he's now referring to as 'surgical summer,' saying that "everything is fair game" in this beef.
 Now, Drake's issued a press release on it, because he's Drake.
 Should we have expected anything different?

 Shaad D'Souza is Noisey's Australian editor.
 Follow him on Twitter.